-Fitzgerald recently authored the 2012 book, Information Security Governance Simplified: From the Boardroom to the Keyboard”, and co-authored the 2008 ISC2 Press Book Entitled CISO Leadership: Essential Principles for Success, along with numerous other chapters for security publications, including the Official ISC2 Guide to the CISSP CBK.
-Todd has spoken frequently and chaired national/international conferences for ISACA, CSI, ISSA, MISTI, COSAC, HIMSS, HIPAACOW, WHIMA, CMS, ISE Programs, EVANTA and others.
+Todd authored the 2012 book, Information Security Governance Simplified: From the Boardroom to the Keyboard, and co-authored the 2008 ISC2 Leadership Series Book Entitled CISO Leadership: Essential Principles for Success, along with numerous other chapters for security publications, including the Official ISC2 Guide to the CISSP CBK.
+Fitzgerald has spoken frequently and chaired national/international conferences for RSA, ISACA, CSI, ISSA, MISTI, COSAC, HIMSS, HIPAACOW, WHIMA, CMS, ISE Programs, EVANTA and others.
 Todd was a 2005 Finalist for the ISE Programs Executive of the Year Award and has severed as judge and Master of Ceremonies several times.
 Todd was ranked in the Top 50 Information Security executives in 2012 by Execrank.com.

 Michael Fitzpatrick is the founder/CEO and President of NCX Group, Inc. Michael has over 30 years of information technology experience where he began addressing the technical needs and security concerns of businesses embracing the internet.
 Today, he leads a team of highly skilled engineers and professional consultants who are dedicated to providing security assessments that protect critical data and ensure a business environment remains operational.